joverbee/pyEELSMODEL/doc/intro.rst

 use the workflows which should work in many cases.

-2. The algorithm developers can use this package as reference to compare their novel methods to existing algorithms.
+2. The algorithm developers can use this package as reference to compare their novel methods to existing algorithms and even add novel algorithms to this package.

 .. only:: html